WatchDogStudios/ApertureUI-Docs/apuidocs/docs/data_bindings/views_and_controllers.md

 <input type="checkbox" name="meals" value="pasta" data-checked="pasta"/> Pasta
 ```

 For checkboxes, the underlying data type should be a `bool`, where `true` means checked and `false` means unchecked.
-For radio buttons, the underlying type should be an `Rml::String` type where its value corresponds to the `value` attribute of the currently selected radio button.
+For radio buttons, the underlying type should be an `apui::String` type where its value corresponds to the `value` attribute of the currently selected radio button.

-A new value is assigned to the specified data variable whenever a `change`{:.evt} event occurs on the current element.
-The element's `checked`{:.attr} attribute is added or removed whenever the data variable changes on the client side.
+A new value is assigned to the specified data variable whenever a `change` event occurs on the current element.
+The element's `checked` attribute is added or removed whenever the data variable changes on the client side.

 *Note.* Data expressions and assignment expressions are not supported for this attribute.
 Instead, use the `data-attrif-checked` view and `data-event-change` controller for more flexibility.

 #### Event
-{:#data-event.data-desc}

 `data-event-[event_type]="[assignment_expression]"`
-{:.data-attr}

 The event controller is triggered whenever the `[event_type]` event occurs on the current element.
-All event types in RmlUi are supported.
+All event types in APUI are supported.
 Upon triggering, the associated *assignment expression* is evaluated.

 An assignment expression is specified as one of the following two statements.